 Event ID 1102 explained: Security audit log cleared (and what survives)

-1102 is the one event you can't suppress without leaving more evidence.
-Here's what it tells you and what survives the clear.
+1102 is the one event you cannot suppress without leaving more evidence behind.
+Here is what it tells you, what survives the clear, and where to look once you see it.

-Event ID 1102 is the record Windows writes to the Security channel when the audit log is cleared.
-It is — by design — one of the hardest records for an attacker to suppress, because suppressing it requires either successfully replacing the EventLog service before it boots or accepting that the act of clearing leaves a 1102 of its own.
+Event ID 1102 is what Windows writes to the Security channel when somebody clears the audit log via event log clearing.
+It is, by design, one of the harder records for an attacker to suppress.
+Suppressing it cleanly requires either replacing the EventLog service binary before it boots, or accepting that the act of clearing leaves a 1102 of its own.
+Most operators take the second option, hoping nobody is paying attention.

-For defenders this means: if you see 1102, somebody with sufficient privilege deliberately wiped the audit trail.
-That is almost never a normal admin action.
+If you see 1102, somebody with sufficient privilege deliberately wiped the audit trail.
+That is essentially never a routine admin action, and when it is, it should be ticketed.
+Treat every 1102 outside an approved maintenance window as an incident until proven otherwise.

 <UserData>